FlavScents AInsights Entry for para-Methyl Anisole (CAS: 104-93-8)

 6. Regulatory Status (Regional Overview)

-- United States: para-Methyl anisole is not explicitly listed as GRAS by FEMA, but it is used in compliance with general safety standards.
+- United States (FDA / FEMA GRAS): para-Methyl anisole is not explicitly listed as GRAS by FEMA; however, its use in flavors is generally recognized as safe when used in accordance with good manufacturing practices.

 Citation hooks: FEMA; EFSA; national authority publications